cisagov/crossfeed/docs/contributing/setup.md

     - environment variables in root `.env`
 1. Install [Prettier](https://www.robinwieruch.de/how-to-use-prettier-vscode) in your dev environment to format code on save.

+If you want to view a local version of Kibana, navigate to [http://localhost:5601](http://localhost:5601).

 ### Running the scheduler lambda function locally

 The scheduler lambda function is set to run on a 5-minute interval when deployed.